elwint/endurance-records-cup-tm2/README.md

 ## Installation

-First place the files in the correct folders of XAseco2 and the script in the Scripts folder of your dedicated server.
+Place the plugin file in the XAseco2 plugin folder and the script in the Scripts folder of your dedicated server.

 Edit your `plugins.xml` of XAseco2: